Topos-Theoretic Approaches to Quantum Theory: Canonical Formalism (Semantics)

 \subsection{Classical and Quantum C*-algebras}

-As it will turn out, the C*-algebra of observables of classical mechanics should be commutative, while we use a non-commutative C*-algebra to describe quantum mechanics.
-Strocchi \cite{strmat} gives a very nice argument for this fact, starting from Heisenberg's uncertainty relation.
+As it turns out, the C*-algebra of observables of classical mechanics should be commutative, while we use a non-commutative C*-algebra to describe quantum mechanics.
+Strocchi \cite{strmat} gives a useful argument for this fact, starting from Heisenberg's uncertainty relation.
 It goes as follows.
-Recall we gave a state $\omega$ on a C*-algebra $\A$ the following physical interpretation: if $a$ is a self-adjoint element of $\A$, then we interpret $\omega(a)$ as the expectation value of a measurement of $A$ on a system in state $\omega$.
-Note that therefore the variance $\Delta_\omega(a)^2$ would be $\omega(a^2)-\omega(a)^2$.
+Recall that we gave a state $\omega$ on a C*-algebra $\A$ the following physical interpretation: if $a$ is a self-adjoint element of $\A$, then we interpret $\omega(a)$ as the expectation value of a measurement of $a$ on a system in state $\omega$.
+Note that the variance $\Delta_\omega(a)^2$ would therefore be $\omega(a^2)-\omega(a)^2$.

-Now, Heisenberg's uncertainty relation states that where we write $q_j$ and $p_j$ for respectively the position and momentum observables in the $j$-th direction.
+Now, Heisenberg's uncertainty relation states that where $q_j$ and $p_j$ denote, respectively, the position and momentum observables in the $j$-th direction.
 Since the bound given by the Heisenberg uncertainty relation is independent of the state, it is natural to assume that its origin can be found in the algebra of observables.